(See also Overview of Vasculitis.)

 Cutaneous: About one third of patients have a purpuric rash at the time of the diagnosis.
 Nail bed infarcts and splinter hemorrhages may occur; digital ischemia occurs rarely.

-GI: GI symptoms include abdominal pain, nausea, vomiting, diarrhea, and bloody stools.
+Gastrointestinal (GI): GI symptoms include abdominal pain, nausea, vomiting, diarrhea, and bloody stools.

 Neurologic: If the nervous system is affected, multiple mononeuropathy (mononeuritis multiplex) that affects peripheral or cranial nerves usually occurs.
 Rarely, cerebral hemorrhage, infarction, seizures, or headache results from cerebral vasculitis.